 Get ready to turn the page on boring advertising and step into the world of magazine ads that captivate and inspire.

-Statistics tell us that despite the digital shift, the total number of magazine readers in the U.S. stayed above 220 million between 2016 and 2020.
 With such a huge audience, it’s no surprise why many brands invest in excellent magazine ad design.

 In this article, we’ll discuss what goes into advertising art that puts the brand at the forefront.
 After that, you’ll learn about how you can get professional magazine ad designs on demand by signing up for Penji.

 According to Houston Chronicle, a page in a local magazine can cost a few hundred bucks.
 On the other hand, magazine ads in popular national publications can set you back a staggering $500,000.

 Here are some factors to keep in mind when brainstorming design ideas for your magazine ads:

 - Concise Message.
 Both visuals and text should be short and sweet.
 Your ad should capture readers’ interest at a glance; assume that they don’t have much time to read through a long copy.

 - Powerful Images.
 Likewise, the image should be interesting enough to make the audience stop flipping the pages and focus on your ad.
 It should hook them the moment they lay eyes on it.

 - Design Elements.
 A witty copy and an attention-grabbing image won’t work if they aren’t related to the story of your brand.
 Every marketing asset is a building block you use to lay the foundation for your brand’s image.

 - Story.
 The graphic must display a good grasp of design aesthetics.
 Lines, colors, typography, and all other elements should work together to form a solid and cohesive visual message.